cf7/cf7/README.md

 # The Process

-## Design Thinking
+### Design Thinking
 Most importantly, we went through the entire [Design Thinking](https://web.stanford.edu/~mshanks/MichaelShanks/files/509554.pdf) phase before writing a single line of code.
 We recorded interviews with staff and case managers where they told us what they wanted to do and how they wanted to use the platform.
 We co-designed user stories and wireframes with them.
 We toured the organization and met the clients, and we role-played how the platform would exist within the organization.

-## Prototyping
+### Prototyping
 We built a very cheap and easy prototype frontend for the platform based on this initial inquiry phase so that the staff could gain insights and provide invaluable early feedback before we spent weeks on features they neither needed nor wanted.
 This also helped hone the vision and helped us devise a development strategy.
+This yielded our Requirements Specifications for the project.

-## Workflow Design
+### Workflow Design
 We chopped up the project vision into features, each of which had workflows that spanned the entire pipeline of the application, front-to-back.

-I had the idea that we could choose one
+I had the idea that we could choose one initial feature and develop that end-to-end so we could use it as the "root," the model to inform the rest of the features.
+What better way to implement this than by following client data through the web app!
+Adding a client to the database was the first feature we tackled as a team that established our pipeline.
+This turned out to be an excellent move because it gave us early insight into how we could structure our database table schema.

-## Scrum/Kanban Cycle
+### Scrum/Kanban Cycle
-After the initial prototype, it was off to the races!
+After an initial feature and relational schema, it was off to the races!
+As part qualitative researcher, I was particularly excited about how we organized ourselves.
+Each team member had two scopes of work: 1) full stack and 2) their specialization.
+Each of us chose a feature we would implement end-to-end for a sprint.
+At the end of each sprint, everyone would go sweep laterally and touch-up the portion of the pipeline they specialized in.
+This allowed us to implement a lot of featureus very quickly and with less effort so that we could test as soon as possible and present iterations to the SPY staff for feedback every step of the way.

-It was at this point of the process that I had to learn fullstack development on the fly and train my team.
+It was at this point of the process that I had to learn fullstack development on the fly and train my team at the same time.